Record Heat Means Higher Bills

 - Close shades, blinds and drapes to keep the sun’s heat out.

-- Visit FPL.com/EasyToSave to learn how you can save up to $250 on your energy bill by taking our Online Home Energy Survey and view your personalized Online Energy Dashboard where you can see how the outside temperature and other factors impact your bill by month, day and hour.
+- Learn how you can save up to $250 on your energy bill by taking our Online Home Energy Survey and view your personalized Online Energy Dashboard where you can see how the outside temperature and other factors impact your bill by month, day and hour.

 - Sign up for FPL Budget Billing® to say goodbye to summer bill fluctuations.
 While not a savings plan, this program evens out your annual energy costs so you pay approximately the same amount each month.